Become More Active

 If you want to live a more active lifestyle you should focus on healthy nutrition and start training your brain to see food as fuel not a source of reward or punishment.
 Eating a healthy, nutrient-dense diet on a daily basis is crucial if you want to maintain good health and have loads of energy during the day.

-People seem to place too much emphasis on couting calories instead of focusing on the quality of the calories they’re eating.
+People seem to place too much emphasis on counting calories instead of focusing on the quality of the calories they’re eating.
 But the truth is that not all calories are created equal.
 Nutritious calories from nutrient-dense foods fuel your body, boost your energy levels and help you to achieve optimal health while empty calories from junk and highly processed foods not only are not providing any nutritional value but also cause damage to the body.
 For that reason, you should focus on where calories you consume come from; this matters more than the number of your calories intake.
 So, fuel your body with healthy foods for better health and more energy and stay away from highly processed foods packed with additives and harmful chemicals that will only cause you various health problems.
-Remember that that the nutritional value of food and the impact of its constituents on your body vary with each food product.
+Remember that the nutritional value of food and the impact of its constituents on your body vary with each food product.

 - Start Clean Eating